OneOfEleven/Parabolic-dish-design/README.md

 ##

 An offset fed dish is nothing more than a cutout section (away from the center) of a larger straight fed circular prime focus dish.
+An offset fed dish is more efficient due to the feed antenna no longer being in the path of radiation.

 Image from https://commons.wikimedia.org/wiki/File:Parabolic_antenna_types2.svg ..